Epicor® Kinetic EDI DemandEDI transfers info between you, your customer, and suppliers

 What is EDI Demand Management and why should you use it?

-EDI will enable you to receive from your customer their electronic demand information.
-As you process this information Epicor can auto-create the necessary sales orders, acknowledgements, forecasts, shipping and invoice documents, and in turn, send the required information back to your trading partners via outbound EDI transactions.
+Epicor® Kinetic EDI Demand Management will enable you to receive from your customer their electronic demand information.
+As you process this information Epicor can auto-create the necessary sales orders acknowledgements, forecasts, shipping and invoice documents, and in turn, send the required information back to your trading partners via outbound EDI transactions.

 If you need EDI Demand Management in your business, contact Tomerlin-ERP today.
 We have the staff you will need for installation, implementation, and training.